A Globetrotter’s First Time in Peru

 Our group of 12 travel professionals was fortunate to visit Lima, the capital of Peru, followed by Cusco, the small villages of Misminay, Moray, Maras, and famous Machu Picchu.

 What was your highlight and why?

 There were many highlights but # 1 was Machu Picchu.
 The weather was beautiful with blue sky and sunshine, which is not always the case.
-We got our million dollar photo.
-It was amazing to finally see Machu Picchu and learn the history.
+We got our million-dollar photo.
+It was amazing to finally see Machu Picchu and learn its history.
 I would suggest having a guided tour.
 Watch out for the llamas who wander freely in their home of Machu Picchu.